 On our trip to Las Vegas, my father was missing a tooth.
 I hated it.
 He didn’t have time, or really care, to have it capped before the trip, and, as an accessory to his layered, sock-and-sandal wardrobe and wild white hair, made him look like one of those guys you see wandering the sidewalk, mumbling to himself; not threatening,

 This is my father.
 Unnatural pose, uncomfortable smile, gaping hole in the front of his mouth.
 This is not to say all posed Father pictures come out as unfortunate as this one, however.
 Even poorly posed photos of the Father say something, and they make a fitting addition to any album.
 Pictures of the Father staged for composition or portrait’s sake can reveal something even more beautiful than the candid.
 Take, for example, this photo taken from the backseat of our non-smoking rental car in a Venice Beach parking lot.
+You will also find many such photos from our trip to the Middle East, where we had to rent Ferrari in Dubai.
+The composition of the photographs were a class apart and we cherish them to this day.

 My father smoked out this window anyway, resting and feeling the soft sea breeze on his weathered face.